WEST PALM BEACH DRAM SHOP LITIGATION LAWYERS

 Proving Liability in Dram Shop Litigation

 The majority of cases where a person gets injured involve negligence.
-For instance, in an automobile accident case, the plaintiff must prove that they got injured because of the negligence of the other driver.
+For instance, in a West Palm Beach automobile accident case, the plaintiff must prove that they got injured because of the negligence of the other driver.

 However, dram shop lawsuits aren’t always based on negligence.
 In these cases, liability may be based on intentional conduct or recklessness depending on state law.
 The threshold of these two conducts is discussed in more detail below.